ArkAngeL43/Rube-Ster/README.md

 # Rube-Ster
 a web recon framework built around ruby and rust

+    installs ==>
+    git clone

     Langs used :: rust, python, rust, shell script

     summary: rube-ster or Rube-Rabbit is a penetration testing framework built with ruby,rust, python, and shell scripting

+    NOTE ==> when you want to scan a website go into the scrape.rb file go to where it shows the www.hulu.com as an example replace that with the WWW link of the website, note this is a little buggy the SITE MUST USE IPV4 as this is how it connects and works, working on finding a library. or i might recreate in rust

     ______________________ABOUT___________________________
     well for one let m,e introduce you to Rube-rabbit